Pregnancy Discrimination Lawyers

 Protecting Against Pregnancy Discrimination in the Workplace

-• Not being hired or promoted due to a visible pregnancy or her employer’s knowledge that she intends to become pregnant
+• Not hiring or promoting you due to a visible pregnancy or your employer’s knowledge that you intend to become pregnant;

-• Harassment consisting of frequent offensive or derogatory comments from coworkers, bosses, managers, customers, or clients that creates a hostile work environment
+• Allowing you to be harassed on account of your pregnancy, where the harassment might include frequent offensive or derogatory comments from coworkers, bosses, managers, customers, or clients;

 Pregnancy & the FMLA